 diamond icon Elizabeth's reply about being interrupted show the power that a Jane Austen speech can wield in one word.
 In this case the word 'must'.
 She enables her heroine to show that she is irritated by his interruption but that he could prove to her that it might have been worth it.
 Austen could have chosen 'is' or 'will be' but instead selects the stronger 'must' with its implication of duty and obligation.
 Andrew Davies' stage direction gives a strong sense of how this line will be delivered.internal link from note-910

-diamond icon The Davies'script indicates that they stroll in the garden along the path by the house, while in the novel, Wickham joins Elizabeth and the two walk with more privacy in the copse.
+diamond icon Davies' script indicates that they stroll in the garden along the path by the house, while in the novel, Wickham joins Elizabeth and the two walk with more privacy in the copse.
 But Davies' earlier draft indicates that Wickham has plans to lead Elizabeth into the wilderness garden but she steers him to the well-trodden more public path. link to picture for note-915

 diamond icon In the novel, Wickham starts his gentle enquiries about Elizabeth's visit to Pemberley with talk of the housekeeper there.
-This first part of the conversation from the novel appears in Davies' earlier draft link to picture for note-920.
-This may have been cut during shooting to keep the action moving, because it repeat some of Wickham's complaints of his ill-treatment from an earlier conversation or during the editing to keep Episode 6 to the right length.internal link from note-920
+This first part of the conversation from the novel appears in Davies' earlier draft. link to picture for note-920 This may have been cut during shooting to keep the action moving, because it repeats some of Wickham's complaints of his ill-treatment from an earlier conversation or during the editing to keep Episode 6 to the right length.internal link from note-920

 diamond icon When Wickham refers to 'passing' Darcy in London a few times, Elizabeth and the reader already know that these were no chance meetings and therefore that he is lying to her face.
 In Davies' script this is the first thing he says to her about Darcy and Pemberley which sharpens the insult.
 Or is he testing her out to see what she knows? internal link from note-925